mastodon/fediverse_auxiliary_service_provider_specifications/discovery/v0.1/02_content_ingestion.md

 }
 ```

+The fediverse server MUST validate the request.
+If it is invalid it MUST
+return an HTTP status code `422` (Unprocessable Content).

-The response from the fediverse server MUST include an HTTP status code
+If it is valid the response from the fediverse server MUST include an
-`201` (Created) and a JSON object including the `id` of the generated
+HTTP status code `201` (Created) and a JSON object including the `id` of
-subscription.
+the generated subscription.
 The latter can be used to unsubscribe later.

 Example response object: